 A Divi module is a content element that’s represented visually by a block.
 We can drag and drop that block anywhere within sections, rows, and columns to build our layouts.
 Each module has individual settings that can be adjusted with visual adjustments such as color selections, slider controls, or switches.
 They can be customized even further with CSS.

 Without modules we would have to handle the code itself – pasting it into the location we want it to appear and customizing each element within the code.
-Not only would this be messy and confusing, it would have a high learning-curve and would limit the use of Divi to programmers.
+Not only would this be messy and confusing, but it would also have a high learning curve and would limit the use of Divi to programmers.

 The Ultimate List of Divi Modules

 There are 46 Divi modules built into the Divi Builder.
 37 are regular width (which work in Standard and Specialty sections) and 9 are full-width (which are versions of regular modules and work in Fullwidth sections).